Farm & Wilderness

-F&W has been noted for its stances on a number of social issues, including racial integration, gender equality, and environmentalism.
-All of the camps practice organic gardening and farming and are certified by the Northeast Organic Farming Association.
-All of the camps have composting toilets, which they call Kybos, and campers and staff live in three-sided cabins in the woods.

 History

 F&W was founded by Kenneth and Susan Howard Webb in 1939.
 The Webbs were influenced by Vermont philosopher and educational reformer, John Dewey.

-The first camp was all-boys and was founded in 1939 under the name Mehrlicht, meaning "More Light" in German.
-After its initial success, the name was changed to Timberlake, and a companion girls camp, Indian Brook, was founded in 1941.
-Later additions to the group were Tamarack Farm (a work camp for 15- to 17-year-olds of all genders), Saltash Mountain (co-ed, focused on hiking trips), Flying Cloud (for 11- to 14-year-old boys, originally borrowing the traditions of the Lakota people but later creating their own system of wilderness living in the manner of cultures from around the world; originally called "Indian Encampment"), and Barn Day Camp (for 4- to 10-year-old children).
+A boys' camp was originally founded in 1939 under the name Mehrlicht, meaning “more light” in German.
+The name was later changed to Timberlake.
+A companion girls' camp, Indian Brook, was founded in 1941.
+Later additions to F&W were Tamarack Farm (an all-gender work camp for 15- to 17-year-olds), Saltash Mountain (co-ed, focused on hiking trips), Flying Cloud (for 11- to 14-year-old boys, originally borrowing the traditions of the Lakota people but later creating their own system of wilderness living in the manner of cultures from around the world; originally called “Indian Encampment”), and Barn Day Camp (for 4- to 10-year-old children).
+Indian Brook has been renamed Firefly Song.
+Flying Cloud was paused beginning in 2024 to reimagine its program.
+In the fall of 2025, Flying Cloud was officially closed and a yet-to-be named co-ed camp will take its place in 2026.

-A program called "Questers" was created for those campers who wanted greater challenges in wilderness adventures.
-The program is based from Saltash Mountain (SAM) and on the trail for the majority of the session on a long trip.
-Questers have hiked the entire Long Trail (a two-session program), which spans from the southern to northern tip of Vermont.
-Other one-session Quester adventures typically involve both canoeing and backpacking as well as rock climbing or white water rafting.
+A further program, called “Questers”, consisted of session-long backpacking trips.
+The program was based from Saltash Mountain.
+Questers has hiked the entire Long Trail over both camp sessions, which spans from the southern to northern tip of Vermont.
+One-session Questers expeditions have involved both canoeing and backpacking, as well as rock climbing and white water rafting.
+As of 2025, the Questers program has also been paused.

-After retiring Susan Webb served in the Vermont State Legislature from 1973 to 1980.
+After retiring, Susan Webb served in the Vermont State Legislature from 1973 to 1980.